Best Times to Visit Vienna, Austria

 Vienna U-Bahn (Subway)

-Vienna's extensive U-Bahn system is efficient and affordable, connecting most major sights.
+Vienna's extensive U-Bahn system is efficient and affordable, connecting most major attractions.
 Lines U1-U6 cover the city center and extend to surrounding areas.
 It's ideal for quick travel between districts.

 Wiener Linien Trams & Buses

-Vienna's extensive bike-sharing program offers a fun and healthy way to explore the city.
-Bikes are readily available at numerous docking stations throughout the city.
+Vienna's extensive network of public bikes offers a fun and eco-friendly way to explore the city.
+Docks are located throughout the city center and surrounding areas.

 Taxi

 Taxis are readily available but can be expensive, especially during peak hours or for longer distances.
-They're convenient for late-night travel or when carrying luggage.
+They're convenient for late-night travel or when carrying lots of luggage.

 Donaukanal Boats